MRoccazzella/MRoccazzella/README.md

 - 🌱 I’m currently developing as a Javascript Full stack Developer MERN Stack

-- 💞️ I’m looking for a Junior Developer position to show my sckills and keep knowing more technologies!
+- 💞️ I’m looking for a Junior Developer position to show my skills and keep knowing more technologies!